bootstrap-vue/bootstrap-vue/docs/components/form-fieldset/README.md

 prop `feedback` or using the named slot `feedback`.

 ### Contextual visual state
-Optional contextual visual feedback state of `danger`, `warning` or `success`.
+Optional contextual visual feedback states of `danger`, `warning` or `success`.
-You should always provide content via the `feedback` prop to assit users using assistive technologies when setting a contextual state.
+You should always provide content via the `feedback` prop to assist users using assistive technologies when setting a contextual state.

 ### Accessibility